pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ### Propensity Scores in a Picture

 Some methodologists advocate for the analysis of causal claims through the postulation and assessment of directed acyclic graphs which are purported to represent the relationships of causal influence.
 In the case of propensity score analysis, we have the following picture.
-Note how the influence of X on the outcome doesn't change, but it's influence of the treatment is bundled into the propensity score metric.
+Note how the influence of X on the outcome doesn't change, but its influence on the treatment is bundled into the propensity score metric.
 Our assumption of __strong ignorability__ is doing all the work to gives us license to causal claims.
 The propensity score methods enable these moves through the corrective use of the structure bundled into the propensity score.

 ```{code-cell} ipython3
 fig, axs = plt.subplots(1, 2, figsize=(20, 15))